pablo-meier/Pablog/_src/posts/2011-03-14-getting-good.md

-  to.**  The Lorrie Moore quote he opens his article with is almost verbatim to the most prescient acting advice I've ever received from a professional actor, when I asked if he had any advice for me going into the Real World: "If you can be talked out of it, do so."
+  to.**  The Lorrie Moore quote he opens his article with is almost verbatim to the most prescient acting advice I've ever received from a professional actor, when I asked if he had any advice for me going into the Real World: "If you can be talked out of it, do so." <br /><br />
   The idea was crazy at the time, but it turns out I found a way to do it.
 And while it's hard to imagine for anybody who's only met me in the last 2-3 years, *leaving theatre was the hardest thing to do in my life*.
 Science intimidated the hell out of me.
-It was something I didn't do, it was for *those people*, and I'd felt my whole life that I should only do what I was good at, and that was Art.
+It was something I didn't do, it was for *those people*, and I'd felt my whole life that I should only do what I was good at, and that was Art.<br /><br />
   So first things first: if you don't yearn to be amazing in your field, or do amazing things in it, I suggest taking a good look at what you're doing, and asking if you actually *want* to.\*

 * **Stop talking/thinking about it, *do* it**.
 It's really easy to have big dreams and ideas, and we often talk about them with friends.
-The hardest part is doing it.
+The hardest part is doing it.<br /><br />
   I follow [this advice][2], in that any time I'm thinking of doing something but don't want to, I just say "Just Fucking Do It Now."
 Works best of anything else I've tried, which is to say, I still leave many tasks unfinished :-p.